 William E. Ladd (Fig. 1-1) was born in Milton, Massachusetts, and was raised locally.
 At Harvard College he rowed crew.
 After graduation from Harvard Medical School (1906), he was a surgical intern at the Boston City Hospital.
 Thereafter, in addition to his general surgery and gynecologic surgery practice, he joined the staff of the Boston Children's Hospital in 1910 to do an occasional surgical procedure on a child.

 William E. Ladd (1880-1967).

 On December 6, 1917, the French munitions ship Mont Blanc collided with the Norwegian vessel Imo in the narrows of Halifax harbor.
-The result was the ...
+The ...